kwaldenphd/python-anaconda/README.md

 116. For more on installing Python packages in the Jupyter notebook environment:
 - Jake VanderPlas, ["Installing Python Packages from a Jupyter Notebook"](https://jakevdp.github.io/blog/2017/12/05/installing-python-packages-from-jupyter/) *Pythonic Perambulations personal blog* (5 December 2017)

-# Project Prompts

-Run [Python refresh lab procedure](https://github.com/kwaldenphd/python-refresh/blob/main/lab-procedure.md) in both environments.
-Include `.py` file and Jupyter notebook `.ipynb` file that document your experience working through the prompts.

-<blockquote>Q7: Compare your experience working in both IDEs.
+<blockquote>Q7: Compare your experience working in different Python IDEs.
 What seems appealing about each?
 What seems challenging?
 Based on this experience, what is your preference, or are there situations in which you'd prefer one over the other?</blockquote>

-# Lab notebook questions
+# Lab Notebook Questions

-## Notebook questions from this section of the lab

 Q1: Describe your experience installing Anaconda using the available/provided documentation.
 What did you expect to happen?
 What challenges did you face?
 How did you solve them?